Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 6. C’mere:

-New Jerseyans are known for their hospitality and willingness to help, so this phrase reflects that spirit!
+New Jerseyans are known for hospitality and willingness to help, so this phrase reflects that spirit!

 7. Yo: